Islamic modernism: Criticism

 Because of its association with Westernization and Western education, as modernism arose in the late 19th century (in areas such as India and under leaders such as Syed Ahmad Khan), it was opposed vigorously as bid'ah and "the most dangerous heresy of the day" by Muslim scholars (ulama), (although some orthodox/traditionalist Muslims, particularly Sunni Salafis, also sought to return to the purity of the Qur'an and the Sunnah and to give the Ijma/consensus of the salaf, precedence over allegedly "later religious interpretations").

 One of the leading Islamist thinkers and Islamic revivalists, Abul A'la Maududi agreed with Islamic modernists that Islam contained nothing contrary to reason, and was superior in rational terms to all other religious systems.
 However, he disagreed with them in their examination of the Quran and the Sunna using reason as the standard.
 Maududi, instead started from the proposition that "true reason is Islamic", and accepted the Book and the Sunna, not reason, as the final authority.
 Modernists erred in examining rather than simply obeying the Quran and the Sunna.

-Scholar Malise Ruthven argues that the beliefs that were "integral" to at least one prominent modernist (Abduh) -- namely that the basic revealed truths of Islam and the observable, rational truth of science must be, "in the final analysis be identical"—is problematic.
-This is because the idea is "based on the essentially medieval premise that science, like scripture itself is a finite body of knowledge awaiting revelation", when in fact science is "a dynamic process of discovery subject to continual revision".
+Scholar Malise Ruthven argues that the belief "integral" to at least one prominent modernist, Muhammad Abduh—namely that the basic revealed truths of Islam and the observable, rational truths of science must "in the final analysis be identical"—is problematic.
+She claims this notion is "based on the essentially medieval premise that science, like scripture itself is a finite body of knowledge awaiting revelation", when in fact science is "a dynamic process of discovery subject to continual revision".
 The establishment of non-religious institutions of learning in India, Egypt and elsewhere, which Abduh encouraged, "opened the floodgates to secular forces which threatened Islam's intellectual foundations".

-Advocates of political Islam argue that insofar as Modernism seeks to separate Islam and politics it is adopting the Christian and secular principle of "Render unto Caesar what is Caesar's", but that politics is inherent in Islam, since Islam encompasses every aspect of life.
+Advocates of political Islam argue that, insofar as Modernism seeks to separate Islam and politics, it is adopting the Christian and secular principle of "Render unto Caesar what is Caesar's" despite politics being inherent to Islam, which encompasses every aspect of life.
 Some, (Hizb ut-Tahrir for example), claim that in Muslim political jurisprudence, philosophy and practice, the Caliphate is the correct Islamic form of government, and that it has "a clear structure comprising a Caliph, assistants (mu'awinoon), governors (wulaat), judges (qudaat) and administrators (mudeeroon)."